PoisotLab/ms_network_prediction/manuscript.md

-An additional consideration is the multidimensional nature of "stability" and "feasibility" e.g resilience to environmental change vs extinctions [@Dominguez-Garcia2019UnvDim] and how these different disturbances will propagate along the various level of organisations within a network [@Kefi2019AdvOur], as well as their effect over space such as considering metacommunities and the affect of dispersal/linkages between them in dampening these effects e.g building on the work of @Gravel2016StaCom.
+An additional consideration is the multidimensional nature of "stability" and "feasibility" e.g resilience to environmental change vs extinctions [@Dominguez-Garcia2019UnvDim] and how these different disturbances will propagate along the various level of biological organization [@Kefi2019AdvOur], as well as their effect over space such as dispersal [@Gravel2016StaCom].